bpelunit/bpelunit/net.bpelunit.dist/src/main/resources/doc/TEMPLATES.markdown

       <foo>$i</foo>
     </template>

-Alternatively, you can use an external template.
+Alternatively, you can use an external template to work around the previous restriction and reuse templates over multiple activities or test cases.
 Supposing `template.vm` contains:

     #set($i = 0)
     <foo>$i</foo>